G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 Here you can choose whether to join or host a multiplayer online game.

 ### I. JOIN SUBMENU
-It lets you set the the IPv4 address and the port of the host.
+It lets you set the IPv4 address and the port of the host.
 After choosing to connect to the game you will be shown the adding files submenu to load potentially necessary files that the host requires you to load.

 ### II.
 HOST SUBMENU